 Transfer existing emails

-The tool imports your entire mailbox directly from another email account, such as Gmail, Yahoo, or Outlook, or uploads email files stored on your computer.
-You can also export emails from your ProtonMail account to your hard drive to securely back them up.
+The apps import your entire mailbox directly from another email account, such as Gmail, Yahoo, or Outlook.
+The Import-Export app also allows uploading email files stored on your computer, as well as exporting emails from your ProtonMail account to your hard drive.

 Set up email forwarding

 Update June 2020: Unfortunately, a Yahoo Mail Pro account is now required to enable automatic email forwarding in Yahoo Mail.

 Once you’ve imported existing messages, continue with the setup of automatic forwarding.
 This ensures that all the new messages sent to your old Yahoo account also arrive in your ProtonMail inbox.
 Once senders learn your new Proton address, they can reach you directly at your ProtonMail address.